Skip to main content

 Installation

-This procedure provides a straightforward integration process.
-Please take notice that there may be other ways to achieve interoperability.
 This guide assumes that you are familiar with the Primus HSM and the Microsoft Windows SDK signing tool and does not cover every step of the hardware and software setup process.

 Preparing Signing Key Request File